Finture/Flowee-BPMS-Docs/content/modeler/element-templates.md

 "$schema": "https://unpkg.com/@camunda/element-templates-json-schema@0.9.1/resources/schema.json"
 ```

 The JSON schema versioning is backward-compatible, meaning all versions including or below the current one are supported.
-In case no `$schema` is defined, Camunda Modeler assumes the latest JSON schema version for Camunda 7 element templates.
+In case no `$schema` is defined, Camunda Modeler assumes the latest JSON schema version for Flowee BPMS element templates.

 ## Supported BPMN types